Read along to find out if you can buy Parler stock and get a list of competitor stocks worth watching out for.

 The Parler app calls itself the world’s town square and associates itself heavily with free speech.

-As such, many people are curious about investing in this social media app.
+Now, many people are curious about investing in this social media app.

 If you’re one of them, stay tuned.